Part 2 - User Authentication

 }

-Now whenever a lōm user enters their email and password on the main screen, the client will POST them to /auth and obtain a token in order to make authenticated requests against the API.
+Now whenever a lōm user enters their email and password on the main screen, the client POSTs them to /auth and obtains a token to make authenticated requests against the API.

-Using the /auth route is the most common way users will authenticate against your API.
-For convenience, let’s also modify the workflow we created in Part 1 to return a token whenever a user is registered.
-This removes the need to register the user and then make an additional API request to get the user’s token.
+Using the /auth route is the most common method users authenticate against your API.
+For convenience, modify the workflow we created in Part 1 to return a token whenever a user is registered:

 1. Add a Generate Token node and insert it after the Create User node.